Colony Management – Feral Cat Set-Up for Long-Term Fosters

 The following guidelines are provided by Feral Cat FOCUS.

 Sometimes a feral cat needs to be confined for an extended period of time.
-Situations feral-cat-setup1include a mom cat raising young kittens, a serious injury like a bite wound or broken limb that needs time to heal, or an illness that requires a course of antibiotics.
+Situations include a mom cat raising young kittens, a serious injury like a bite wound or broken limb that needs time to heal, or an illness that requires a course of antibiotics.

 The worst thing anyone could do in a long-term foster situation is let the cat out into a room, even the bathroom.
 A feral cat released in this manner will either go find a place to hide, often a spot you never knew existed, or literally start climbing the walls trying to escape.
 You lose all control over their movement and when the time comes to transport them out of the room, trying to get them into a carrier will be outright dangerous and trapping them difficult.